Prime Day 2023: Here are the best early deals

 Sold by Amazon

-Summertime can make us forget about the harsh winter, but your future self will thank you if you snag this oscillating ceramic heater now.
-It has three settings — low, high and fan only — and a built-in switch that activates auto-shutoff and overheat protection if it’s accidentally tipped over.
+Summertime can make us forget about the harsh winter, but your future self will thank you if you snag this oscillating space heater now.
+It has a sensor that supports a basic thermostat function and a built-in switch that activates auto-shutoff and overheat protection if it’s accidentally tipped over.

 Sold by Amazon